steveechan/is218/posts/html.md

 ## Tags and Elements

 Tags are the primary building blocks of HTML.
 They are used to define and structure content on a webpage.
-Most HTML tags come in pairs: an opening tag (<tagname>) and a closing tag (</tagname>).
+Most HTML tags come in pairs: an opening tag "(<tagname>)" and a closing tag "(</tagname>)."
 An HTML element consists of an opening tag, the content, and a closing tag.

 Some common HTML tags include:
 - <h1> to <h6>: Heading tags used for titles and subtitles.